Snowflake-Labs/terraform-provider-snowflake/docs/resources/scim_integration.md

 - `comment` (String) Specifies a comment for the integration.
 - `network_policy` (String) Specifies an existing network policy that controls SCIM network traffic.
 For more information about this resource, see [docs](./network_policy).
-- `sync_password` (String) Specifies whether to enable or disable the synchronization of a user password from an Okta SCIM client as part of the API request to Snowflake.
+- `sync_password` (String) (Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies whether to enable or disable the synchronization of a user password from an Okta SCIM client as part of the API request to Snowflake.
 This property is not supported for Azure SCIM.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

 ### Read-Only